 - Wedlock: Foreigners who are married to American citizens may apply for naturalization after having a green card for three years.

 - Armed Forces: Foreign members of the military and their families may be able to become American citizens after one year of service.

 - Birthright: Children born overseas to U.S. citizens are automatically U.S. citizens.

 The usual order of events for immigrating to the U.S. involves first getting a visa, then securing a green card, and finally completing the naturalization application.1

 Once a foreigner gets a green card, he/she may petition for naturalization in either:

 - Three (3) years, if he/she is married to a U.S. citizen, or

-Note that military members can usually naturalize after one (1) year.2
+Note that military service members can usually naturalize after one (1) year.2

 In order to become a naturalized U.S. citizen in California. you must have resided in the state for at least three (3) months.3